 In almost any industry, from healthcare to law enforcement, it's not uncommon to find employees working unconventional shift work hours outside of your typically 9 to 5.
-And today, while there's a growing need for it, there are many inherent dangers surrounding this type of work, which employers need to understand and accommodate to the best of their abilities.
+And today, while there's a growing need for it, there are many inherent dangers surrounding this type of work when not dealt with care.

-While shift work isn't always the safest or most conventional type of work, by understanding the risks involved, you'll be able to better accommodate your employees' needs, ensuring their safety, as well as reducing to liability that your company could face.
+While shift work isn't the most conventional type of work, by understanding the risks involved, you'll be able to better accommodate your employees' needs, ensuring their safety, and preventing employee absence.

 Understanding the Dangers of Shift Work

-These people often have trouble falling asleep or have trouble staying asleep as their bodies continuously fight against their own circadian rhythm.
-Other symptoms of chronic fatigue, headaches, insomnia, concentration difficulties, and extreme irritability.
+Those with a sleep disorder sometimes have trouble falling asleep or have trouble staying asleep as their bodies continuously fight against their own circadian rhythm.
+Other symptoms of chronic fatigue, headaches, insomnia, concentration difficulties, and extreme irritability can also follow when their sleep quality has become compromised.

 Long-term shift work disorder has even been linked to anxiety, heart disease, diabetes, and even obesity.

-So, to better illustrate the dangers of shift work, let's take a quick look at a few shocking statistics.
+So, to better illustrate the potential dangers of shift work here are a few shocking statistics-

 - Working a 12-hour shift is associated with a 37% increased risk of injury.